hackingScienceBridgeAcademy/bridge-academy/docs/marble_maze_project.md

 if you're not sure what that means) that we'll use in the game code.

 Sec.
 1.3 is where we set up the initial properties of the game is set up.
-Like the starting position of the ball, the color of the ball, the color of the wall, the goal and the holes and so on.
+Like the starting position of the ball, the colour of the ball, the colour of the wall, the goal and the holes and so on.
 You'll need to edit these values later on in order to customize the game.